thinnect/node-apps/README.md

 The API is still a prototype, but is intended to support global addressing without having to know the network hierarcy.
 It uses IEEE EUI-64 identifiers for identifying endpoints (device identity, not just network address).
-The MistComm layer is supposed to include an address translation layer to resolve the next hop address for EUI-64 destinations, but this has not been finalized and for the current examples, it only implements direct ActiveMessage addressing.
+The MistComm layer is supposed to include an address translation layer to resolve the next-hop address for EUI-64 destinations, but this has not been finalized and for the current examples, it only implements direct ActiveMessage addressing.
 *The MistComm API will change*

 ## SPI/I2C
 SPI/I2C interfaces are handled through RETARGET_Spi and RETARGET_I2C APIs, that themselves are configured through retargetspiconfig.h and retargeti2cconfig.h.
-This limits the application to a single instance of each bus, if needed, additionalinstances need to be handled manually.
+This limits the application to a single instance of each bus, if needed, additional instances need to be handled manually.
 RETARGET_Spi supports several chip-select signals.

 ## Debug output